only search Harmonie II |

 Most of our guests had never eaten haggis before but it was all eaten and enjoyed however it must be Macsweens and not something out of a tin from a supermarket.
 They send it all over the world and one of their biggest customers is the Burns Society in Moscow of all places.

 Sue served a dessert of Cranachan which is made with oats, raspberries, cream and whisky.
 The Immortal Memory Speech should come next which aims to tell something of Burns life and works but by this time I think our guests were beyond absorbing any more culture so we just drank to his immortal memory.
 We did sing a bit and Chris told his joke about Robbie coming to Petherton and when his girl asked him to kiss her where it smells he took her to Bridgwater.
-If you knew that town you would know it used to smell of rotton eggs from the British Cellophane works!
+If you knew that town you would know it used to smell of rotten eggs from the British Cellophane works!

 Later suppers we held were eventually taken more seriously but always with a sense of fun.
-Chris Hockey once gave the Immortal Memory speech and talked about George Burns for about five minutes before anyone realsed what he was talking about.
+Chris Hockey once gave the Immortal Memory speech and talked about George Burns for about five minutes before anyone realised what he was talking about.

 My parents lived in Brecon for many years as did my sister and my niece still does and speaks the lingo.
 My daughter Beccy did her degree in Cardiff University so as a family we have strong connections with the principality.